edersondonde/jsondiff/README.md

 ## Introduction

 JsonDiff is a Java application based on SpringBoot that calculates the difference between two jsons Strings Base64 encoded received via REST interfaces.
-The difference is then calculate and returned.
+The difference is then calculated and returned.

 ## Usage